 See how to make these Easy Homemade Liquid Watercolours here.

 13. Homemade Face and Body Paint – Face painting is always a hit with kids, and I’ve known a hooligan or two who love to make painting a full-body experience.
 They can do so without worry with this easy and inexpensive recipe.

-15. And lastly, here’s a paint that even the youngest babies and toddlers can safely enjoy.
-Let your little one explore his artistic side with this Scented Edible Finger-Paint recipe!
+15. Scented Kookaid Finger Paints – And the last of our homemade paint recipes is a paint that even the youngest babies and toddlers can safely enjoy.
+Let your little one explore his artistic side with this simple taste-safe recipe.